-SUPPORT for PEOPLE WITH AGING PARENTS
+COACHING FOR PEOPLE WITH AGING PARENTS

-Finding Support Makes All the Difference
+Finding Support Makes All the Difference.

 It is so very common for us to be living our lives, working, managing daily issues, fitting in calls or visits with family when suddenly - or gradually - we realize that our parents’ needs have increased.
 While many people love and want to help their folks, others may have had a complicated relationship with parents over the years.
 Either way, there comes a time when our role changes and we are needed in a new way.
 This affects everything - and can really feel overwhelming.
 Most of us aren’t prepared.
 And we are often isolated.
 We’re not supposed to complain about it.
 After all, they are our parents!